oiler/notes/slack.md

 These are equal to closed door meetings.
 People notice when they walk by that a door is closed.
 Having too many closed doors makes people (rightfully) suspicious.

 ### Group DMs
-Apply the same description as a private channel, expect add in that the user experience here is terrible.
+Apply the same description as a private channel, except add in that the user experience here is terrible.
 Ask, what is this group for?
 Why does it exist?
 Is it to organize the same group of people who always get coffee at 4pm?
 Whatever the reason, click the link that says "convert to private channel" and take it there.
 Searching for the right group DM in Slack is one of its worst "features".

 ## Channel Structure